veith4f/pxeinstall/hostconf/cert/README.md

-Put web server certificate (cert.pem) and key (cert.key) into this directory.
-You may enter 'make cert' to generate self-signed files.
-The command will only generate new files if either is missing.
+Put any pre-existing key (key.pem) and certificate (cert.pem) into cert folder.
+If no certificate files exist, hostconf will generate and use a self-signed certificate.